Aircraft leasing co Intrepid Aviation files for IPO

 Intrepid Aviation Ltd, an aircraft leasing company, filed with U.S. regulators on Wednesday for an initial public offering of common stock.

-Intrepid has leased its planes to 13 airline companies, including Air France KLM SA (AIRF.PA) Thai Airways International (THAI.BK) and Alitalia [CAITLA.UL], according to its IPO filing.
+Intrepid has leased its planes to 13 airline companies, including Air France KLM SA Thai Airways International and Alitalia, according to its IPO filing.

-The company competes with AerCap Holdings NV (AER.N), Avolon Holdings Ltd IPO-AVOL.N, CIT Aerospace (CIT.N) and GE Commercial Aviation Services Ltd.
+The company competes with AerCap Holdings NV, Avolon Holdings Ltd, CIT Aerospace and GE Commercial Aviation Services Ltd.

 The percentage of commercial aircraft fleet under lease has risen from less than 2 percent since 1980 to 40 percent in 2014, Intrepid said in its filing.